HoudiniGraphql/houdini/CONTRIBUTING.md

 }
 ```

-With that in place, the user can then use a set of fragments in mutations that can mutate the list.
-For example:
+... and then they use a a set of fragments in mutations that can mutate the list:

 ```graphql
 mutation AddUserMutation {